kyma-project/website/content/blog-posts/2020-03-22-release-notes-1.11/index.md

 ### Helm Secret-generating jobs replaced by init containers

 The one-time jobs which used to generate `tiller-secret` and `helm-secret` during Kyma installation are replaced by init containers in Tiller and Installer Pods.
 These Secrets are necessary for Helm clients to securely connect to Tiller.
 This change allows for upgrade scenarios in which the base Docker images are updated.
 The jobs-based solution did not allow for that.
-In addition, the Alpine images used by the Init Containers are upgraded to the latest version to fix the existing security issues.
+In addition, the Alpine images used by the init containers are upgraded to the latest version to fix the existing security issues.

 ### Custom resources restrictions